-Have you ever dreamed of making your own AR app?
+Have you ever dreamed of making your own Augmented Reality app?
 But you don’t know how to start?
-So, let’s see our massive investigation of AR SDK.
-This article will help you increase your knowledge on Unity 3D and AR apps development.
+So, let’s see our massive investigation of Augmented reality SDK.
+This article will help you increase your knowledge on Unity 3D and augmented reality development.
+This guide could be equally useful for beginners or skilled software developers.
 Using the following augmented reality frameworks and source codes let’s start your AR app right now!

 Supported platforms: Android, iOS, UWP and Unity Editor.

 Vuforia is one of the most popular platforms to help you work with augmented reality development.
 It implements the following functionalities: recognition of the different types of visual objects (a box, cylinder, plane), text and environments recognition, VuMark (a combination of picture and QR-code).
 Also, using Vuforia Object Scanner, you can scan and create object targets.
 The recognition process can be implemented using the database (local or cloud storage).
 Unity plugin is simple to integrate and very powerful.